-The 24/7 quiet study space has provides computing, black & white and color printing, scanning, and VTS access to add funds to University IDs.
-This space offers several private group study rooms, tables and carrels with convenient electrical outlet access, PCs, laser printing, and a flat bed scanner.
-Ten of these computers host software* provided by the School of Public Health and Tropical Medicine for after-hours use.
-When the library is closed, the after-hours area is entered by swiping your Tulane University ID card at the controlled access door in the 2nd floor hallway on the LaSalle side.
-ID cards must be activated by the security checkpoint in the lobby.
+The 24/7 quiet study space has provides computing, printing, scanning, and VTS access to add funds to Splash Cards.
+This space also offers several private group study rooms, tables, and carrels with convenient electrical outlet access.
+Ten of the computers in this area host software provided by the School of Public Health and Tropical Medicine (SAS, SPSS, STATA, ARC-GIS).

 Eduroam is the wireless network SSID that allows students, researchers and staff from participating institutions to access wireless while visiting our campus.
 Conversely, Tulane employees and students have access to wireless when visiting participating institutions.

 Eduroam requires users use their fully qualified names and passwords to login to Eduroam – for example "email@example.com" instead of "riptide."
 This will remove the need for traveling Tulane users to reconfigure their Eduroam settings while at other campuses.

 For more info and a link to other participating Eduroam institutions see the TIS Knowledge Base.